PDF TOOLS

 5. Close Presentation and Quit Application.

 There are several methods for turning PowerPoint presentations into photos in C#.
-Using the Microsoft.Office.Interop.PowerPoint namespace, which offers classes and methods for programmatically interfacing with PowerPoint applications, is one popular approach. which provides extensive capability for working with PowerPoint files, is another strategy.
+Using the Microsoft.Office.Interop.PowerPoint namespace, which offers classes and methods for programmatically interfacing with PowerPoint applications, is one popular approach.
+This provides extensive capability for working with PowerPoint files.

 Create a New Visual Studio Project